 • Do not simply use herbs to overcome stagnation.
 If there is no sign of disease the need to take medicines is lessened.
 (Converse to the advice to nourish with foods and tonifying medicinals in the previous two Yin seasons of winter and autumn).

-Humans depend on Qi between Heaven and Earth for existence, and on the law of the four seasons.
+Humans depend on Qi between Heaven and Earth for existence, and on the law of the seasons.
 Life destiny lies in balance.